Plain text stays plain

 Teams that want expressive voice direction without brittle prompt instructions usually need a repeatable path for writing, review, generation, billing, and reuse.
 The most important jobs here are plain text stays plain, validation before generation, designed for repeatable style.
 Those are the moments where voice becomes part of real work instead of a one-off export.

-Decide which templates are approved, which expression tags are allowed, who can create workspace keys, and which usage limits are acceptable.
+Decide which templates are approved, how natural expression markup should be reviewed, who can create workspace keys, and which usage limits are acceptable.
 Those choices keep automated voice generation useful without letting it sprawl from the first paid Test plan through Pro, Scale, and Business usage.

 Common questions